vancesteven/PlanetProfile/README.md

 ## Setup
 1. Install SeaFreeze with pip using the command: pip3 install SeaFreeze
   1. Note: This step should be completed only after all necessary prerequisites are installed for your conda environment.
-1. If TauP functionality is desired, download ~~matTaup (https://github.com/g2e/seizmo/) and add mattaup, misc, and models to Utilities folder~~ probably obspy.taup from https://docs.obspy.org/packages/obspy.taup.html
+1. If TauP functionality is desired in Matlab, download ~~matTaup (https://github.com/g2e/seizmo/) and add mattaup, misc, and models to Utilities folder~~.
 1. Install magnetic induction data by downloading all .mat files from https://zenodo.org/record/5057572 into the MagneticInduction/FTdata folder.
 1. Open a Terminal and navigate to the PlanetProfile directory.
 1. Run PlanetProfile with the command: python PlanetProfile.py